This list of Lansing community resources is for reference only. VETP doesn't endorse any programs not affiliated with MSU.

 These learning programs are offered to Peckham employees only.
 If you are a Peckham employee, please see your Case Manager to enroll in classes.

-ESOL Classes - Entry-level to intermediate classes: Monday - Thursday 6-8pm; Friday: College Readiness 4-7pm; Saturday all levels: 9-1pm All of these classes are held at the NEW RDC office, 600 W. Maple St. Suite A, Lansing.
+ESOL Classes - Entry-level to intermediate classes: Monday and Wednesday 6-8pm; Friday: College Readiness 4-7pm; Saturday all levels: 9-1pm All of these classes are held at the NEW RDC office, 600 W. Maple St. Suite A, Lansing.

 Classes are also held at Summerplace Townhomes, at the corner of Waverly and Jolly Roads.
 These classes are Tuesdays and Thursdays from 9:00 am - noon.